Jacopo888/scarabeo-ace-44/docs/readme_service-quackle.quackle_service.main.py.md

 - Guardrails:
   - Keep tests in `service-quackle/tests/` green
   - Use golden fixtures in `fixtures/`
-  - Maintain 0-based coordinates in responses and 1-based in bridge payload
+  - Maintain 0-based coordinates end-to-end (requests and responses)